Rakesh73971/Project_Management_System/README.md

 # 📌 Project Management API

-A **RESTful backend API for managing organizations, projects, and tasks**.
+A **RESTful backend API for managing organizations, projects, and tasks** built with **FastAPI**.

-This system allows users to create organizations, manage members, create projects, and track tasks within those projects.
+The system allows teams to create organizations, manage members, create projects, and track tasks efficiently.
+It also integrates **AI-based task management**, where tasks are analyzed and **automatically assigned to employees based on their skill sets**.

-The API includes **JWT authentication, pagination, searching, sorting, and filtering** to simulate real-world backend development practices.
+The API implements **JWT authentication, role-based access control, pagination, searching, sorting, and filtering**, reflecting real-world backend system architecture.

 ---